Chanute Athletics

 The Chanute Athletics were a minor league baseball team based in Chanute, Kansas between 1947 and 1950.
 With the Athletics preceded by teams under varying nicknames, Chanute teams played as members of the Class D level Kansas State League in 1896, Missouri Valley League in 1902, Kansas State League in 1906 and Kansas-Oklahoma-Missouri League from 1946 to 1950, winning the 1946 league championship.

 The Chanute "Giants" played as a minor league affiliate of the New York Giants in 1948.

+From 1946 to 1950, Chanute hosted minor league games at Katy Park.

 History

+Early Chanute teams

-Chanute, Kansas first hosted minor league baseball team, playing in the 1896 Kansas State League.
-The Chanute Oilers played in the 1902 Missouri Valley League, after the Coffeyville Indians moved to Chanute on June 23, 1902.
+Chanute, Kansas first hosted minor league baseball in 1896, playing as members of the Kansas State League.
+The Chanute Oilers played in the 1902 Missouri Valley League, formed when the Coffeyville Indians moved to Chanute on June 23, 1902.
 The Chanute Browns were members of the 1906 Kansas State League.
-On May 18, 1906, Chanute pitcher James McClintock threw a losing no–hitter against Fort Scott Giants n a 3–0 Fort Scott victory.
+On May 18, 1906, Chanute pitcher James McClintock threw a losing no–hitter against Fort Scott Giants in a 3–0 Fort Scott victory.